Niuatoputapu

 Niuatoputapu is located in the north of the Tonga island group, 300 km away from Vavaʻu near the border with Samoa.
 Its closest neighbours are the small island of Tafahi, which is only 9 km to the north-northeast, and the island of Niuafo'ou.
 Those three islands together form the administrative division of the Niuas.
 Niuatoputapu Airport accepts international flights.
 The population was 719 in 2021.
 Until several centuries ago, the inhabitants spoke the Niuatoputapu language, but it was replaced by the Tongan language and went extinct.
 Nevertheless, the variety of Tongan spoken on Niuatoputapu contains elements of Samoan, ʻUvean, and Futunan.

 Geography

-Niuatoputapu’s highest central area, just beside Vaipoa, is a hill only 157 m high.
+Niuatoputapu's highest central area, just beside Vaipoa, is a hill only 157 m high.
 It is the eroded remnant of a large volcano, which last erupted about 3 million years ago.
 The island is almost entirely surrounded by a large reef, uplifted, and largely covered with volcanic ash, which has proved an island with fertile soil.

+In late September or early October 1886 the French steamer Decres notified authorities in Fiji that it had witnessed a volcanic eruption on Niuatoputapu.

 Niuatoputapu consists primarily of three villages: Hihifo (meaning "west" in Tongan), Vaipoa, and Falehau.
 Hihifo is the largest village, and, as its name suggests, it lies in the western part of the island.
 It has most of the local governmental facilities, including the post office, telecommunications, police station, and a high school.
 There are primary schools in all three villages.
 Vaipoa lies in the middle of the island.
 Falehau, which is east of Vaipoa, fronts on the island's only harbor, on the northwest coast.